Our guide to all the best hotels in Mayfair for your next swanky stay.

 Nestled between Marble Arch and Hyde Park Corner, The Dorchester is ideally situated within close proximity to all of the delights of Mayfair, as well as Knightsbridge, Oxford Street, and The Museum Mile.

-Flawlessly integrating the old with this new, The Beaumont Hotel in Mayfair was originally built in 1926, though it has been injected with a range of contemporary features, such as the 3-story high sculpture by Sir Anthony Gormley, the award-winning artist.
+Flawlessly integrating the old with this new, The Beaumont Hotel in Mayfair was originally built in 1926 as a garage up until 2009.
+The hotel opened in 2014, though it has been injected with a range of contemporary features, such as the 3-story-high sculpture by Sir Antony Gormley, the award-winning artist.

 Additionally, many of London’s key attractions are within walking distance, such as Carnaby Street, Piccadilly Circus and Buckingham Palace, making it an ideal location.